 Before your interview make sure that you are well-informed about the firm, the accounting industry and the business world generally:

-- Read the finance pages of a good quality broadsheet newspaper for the couple of weeks leading up to the interview;
+- Read finance pages of broadsheet newspapers and relevant web sites for the couple of weeks leading up to the interview;

 Accountancy Age www.accountancyage.com and Accounting Web www.accountingweb.co.uk are good for inside information on larger firms and professional developments;

 - If you are applying to a small local firm, local newspapers and business development organisations will help you to get to know who the firm’s clients are likely to be and what local issues are affecting them: see our pages on SMEs for some links.

 - Also see our Accountancy Careers Page and Interview Reports

 - Read your copy of your application form very carefully.
 Some accountancy application forms for small firms are very short, and if so the interviewer may pick up on every point that you have written about.
 Even more so than usual answer questions honestly - honesty is essential in the job!